cara-tm/pat_twitter_timeline/README.md

 >    `id`: string (optional).
 The unique ID attribute of the HTML markup for the Twitter timeline.
 To be used only if you want multiple instance of this plugin.
 Default: __timeline1__.
 >
 >    `account`: integer (required).
 Your Twitter account number.
 This is a 18 digit number.
-You can find it when creation a new Widget from your settings account.
+You can find it when you create a new Widget from your settings account.
 Default: __txp-fr__ (the french TXP community network).
 >
 >    `max_tweets`: integer (optional).
 The number of Tweets to display.
 Default: __3__.
 >